haoqili/Android_DIPLOMA_CAMERA/docs/camera_diploma_details.md

 People: 10 People, 1 Cloud, 1 DIPLOMA/person
 Regions: 6
 Setup: Linear
-Width:
 Files: https://github.com/haoqili/Android_DIPLOMA_CAMERA/tree/master/camera_diploma_exp1_data,
        https://github.com/haoqili/Android_DIPLOMA_CAMERA/blob/master/camera_diploma_exp1_data/diploma_notes.md
        https://github.com/haoqili/Android_DIPLOMA_CAMERA/blob/master/camera_diploma_exp1_data/cloud_notes.md

 No usable data from this experiment because this this experiment was filled with problems due to insufficient and inadequate stress testing beforehand.
 There were frequent crashes due to the Camera Surface interface running out of memory, and the users double pressing the buttons.
-The regions were XX meters wide each, which caused great trouble in phones communicating with each other even in the same region.
+The regions were too large (a lot more than 20 meters) which caused great trouble in phones communicating with each other even in the same region.
 A smaller bug forced the users to walk to region 0 whenever the apps crashed.
 The region assignment based on GPS was observed to be robust.

 The git commits between this experiment and the next fixed the following:
 - Added leader to cloud heartbeat, i.e. fixed the bug where leaders were not sending heartbeats to the cloud